OmicEra/OmicLearn/README.md

 ---
 ## OmicLearn

 Transparent exploration of machine learning for biomarker discovery from proteomics and omics data.
+This is a maintained fork from https://github.com/OmicEra/OmicLearn.

 ## Manuscript